tiendu/tiendu.github.io/_posts/2026-06-13-gold-saddle-is-not-farm-eng.md

 But nothing stays with you.

-That is the part people do not talk about enough.

 Not all hard work accumulates.

 Some hard work only proves that you can be used for longer.